Benefits of Headless CMS vs a Traditional CMS

-Benefits of Headless CMS vs a Traditional CMS

->

-> Omnichannel can pose quite a challenge for marketers because they need to create iconic content that shines across all touchpoints.
-Instead of managing each channel separately, a headless CMS provides the ability to orchestrate a seamless experience that spans to all touchpoints maintaining consistency and relevance.
+Omnichannel can pose quite a challenge for marketers because they need to create iconic content that shines across all touchpoints.
+Instead of managing each channel separately, a headless CMS provides the ability to orchestrate a seamless experience that spans all touchpoints maintaining consistency and relevance.
 These challenges are compounded by the rising number of digital touchpoints and languages marketers must update in such a short period.
 A headless CMS removes those common barriers.

->

-> Your up-front cost is diminished as well because you can start with smaller solutions and then build your way up versus starting with one BIG install.
-It’s best to start small and then scale up as you need to.
+Your up-front cost is also diminished because you can start with smaller solutions and build your way up versus starting with one BIG install.
+It’s best to start small and then scale up as needed.

->

-> Since the back-end and front-end are separated, if the back-end CMS platform has any performance issues or needs maintenance, it won’t create any downtime to your website or compromise its performance.
-Your hosting options are unlimited with a headless CMS and deployment environments as well.
+Since the back-end and front-end are separated, if the back-end CMS platform has any performance issues or needs maintenance, it won’t create downtime to your website or compromise its performance.
+Your hosting options are unlimited with a headless CMS and deployment environments.

->

-> A huge benefit of a true, headless, multi-tenant system is that it's fully managed and upgraded for you.
+A huge benefit of a true, headless, multi-tenant system is that it's fully managed and upgraded for you.
 This is a huge benefit because upgrading can often be a costly project, not to mention that it's not very fun either so your team will be very happy to hear this benefit!

->

-> A headless CMS provides better software architecture.
+A headless CMS provides better software architecture.
 A headless CMS is typically architected so that the CMS platform and the published content are separated.
 There are a huge number of benefits to this, including:

->

-> - Security: Access to the CMS is restructured internally within the organization, while content that is published outside is either approved for public consumption or can be secured/encrypted as required.
+- Security: Access to the CMS is restructured internally within the organization, while content published outside is either approved for public consumption or can be secured/encrypted as required.

-> - Scalability: Need to add more servers to prop up demand for a particular application?
+- Scalability: Need to add more servers to prop up demand for a particular application?
 Simply spin up a new app server and point it to the content.